tingweicao/tingweicao.github.io/_pages/about.md

 News
 ======
+_2026.01_ I have officially enrolled at Nanyang Technological University to pursue a PhD degree.
+A brand new journey!
 _2024.10_ I was honored to receive the Scholarship of Tsinghua University (Top 15%).
 _2024.06_ Our new paper (as the first author) entitled ["Feature-enhanced deep learning method for electric vehicle charging demand probabilistic forecasting of charging station"](https://www.sciencedirect.com/science/article/abs/pii/S0306261924011346) was accepted by ***Applied Energy*** (SCI Q1).